SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

 It is good practice to create immutable collections in all cases where the collection does not need to change.
-This enables the Swift compiler to optimize the performance of the collections you create.
+Doing so enables the Swift compiler to optimize the performance of the collections you create.

-..
-QUESTION: do we *want* to make this explicit point about choosing immutablility by default for collection types?

 .. note::